Online MS Frequently Asked Questions

 - Please note: The TOEFL ITP is not accepted for admission purposes.

-Tuition for the program costs $750.00 per credit hour (regardless of residency status) plus miscellaneous fees paid directly to UF (these usually average about $35 per credit hour.)
-Approximate cost for the 36-credit program is $28,260.00.
+Tuition for the Biostatistics Methods and Practice concentration costs $750.00 per credit hour (regardless of residency status) plus miscellaneous fees paid directly to UF (these usually average about $36 per credit hour).
+Approximate cost for the 36-credit concentration is $28,296.00.

 How long does the MS Online program take a student to complete?

 That depends on the pace that the students take the courses.
-It is a 36 credit program and most students take at least two courses (six credits) per Fall and Spring terms.
+It is a 36-credit program and most students take at least two courses (six credits) per Fall and Spring terms.
 If taken full time, the program is designed to take two years to complete.
-Student must be enrolled in at least three credits in the Fall/Spring terms to remain active in the program.
+Students must be enrolled in at least three credits in the Fall/Spring terms to remain active in the program.

 Is there admission for this program in the Fall, Spring, and Summer terms?